-Furthermore, in order to be compliant with the new requirements of the Companies Act 2001, the necessary arrangements are being undertaken for the appointment of a second woman as Independent Non-Executive Director of the Company before the next financial year.
+Furthermore, in order to be compliant with the provisions of the Companies Act 2001 as well as the requirements of the Stock Exchange of Mauritius, the necessary arrangements are being undertaken for the appointment of two (2) women as Independent Non-Executive Directors of the Company at the very earliest.
+On March 01, 2025, Mrs. Amélie d'Hotman de Villiers has been appointed as Director by the Board.